Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

   - flutter
 ---

-A while ago, I found out this [super cool devcard](https://app.daily.dev/devcard) from my fantastic colleagues at [daily.dev](https://daily.dev/).
+A while ago, I found out about this [super cool devcard](https://app.daily.dev/devcard) from my fantastic colleagues at [daily.dev](https://daily.dev/).

-I was inspired by the cool 3D pan effect on the card and wanted to find out how to get this effect in Flutter.
+I was inspired by the excellent 3D pan effect on the card and wanted to find out how to get this effect in Flutter.

 The result for this article will be this super cool effect: